tkah/personal-nextjs/README.md

 This is my personal website as of July 2023 made using React & NextJS (v13).
 No component libraries are used.
-The site is hosted on DigitalOcean and uses Github Ations for CD on push.
+The site is hosted on DigitalOcean and uses Github Actions for CD on push.

 [https://torrankahleck.com](https://torrankahleck.com/about)